New to Sly Flourish? Start Here or subscribe to the newsletter.

 When we sit down to run it, Curse of Strahd is our own campaign.
 We can use everything in this book or use nothing at all.
 We can select what pieces speak to us and our players and discard those that don't.
 Each of us builds the adventure we want from Curse of Strahd and each story, as it unfolds, becomes something filled with beauty and horror.
 Make this beautiful horror your own.

-Share this article with your friends using this link: https://slyflourish.com/running_curse_of_strahd.html
+Share this article by copying this link: https://slyflourish.com/running_curse_of_strahd.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.